occam-ra/occam-ra.github.io/what-is-occam.md

 ### Who can use it?

 Data scientists; genomics and health data researchers; economists, sociologists, and other social scientists; systems and omplexity science researchers; and in general anyone who is working with categorical data.
-See the [RA and OCCAM research page](https://www.pdx.edu/sysc/research-discrete-multivariate-modeling) for more on applications and past and present research using OCCAM.
+See the [RA and OCCAM research page](https://www.pdx.edu/sysc/research-discrete-multivariate-modeling) at Portland State University for more on applications and past and present research using OCCAM.